allenai/dolma3/datasets/dolmino2/cranecode/README.md

 ## Recipe
-We start with just the python subset of The-Stack-v2-smol.
-The first step is to check if each python string passes the python `compile` command, and if so, we use pylint to score the code.
-We apply a comment penalty similar to SwallowCode and then keep only documents with a score of at least 7.0.
+We start with the python subset of The-Stack-v2-smol.
+The first step is to check whether each python string passes the python `compile` command, and if so, we use pylint to score the code.
+We apply the comment penalty from SwallowCode and then follow their procedure in keeping only documents with a score of at least 7.0.
 This yields a dataset of 20,424,729 documents.

 Then we rewrite in order to obtain python code conforming to style guidelines.
 Following SwallowCode, we rewrite each example by prepending a system message containing the prompt:
 ```